d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 ### Take-home messages

 1. Two quantitative variables are graphically displayed in a scatterplot.
-The explanatory variable is on the x-axis and the response variable is on the y-axis.
+The explanatory variable is on the $x$-axis and the response variable is on the $y$-axis.
 When describing the relationship between two quantitative variables we look at the form (linear or non-linear), direction (positive or negative), strength, and for the presence of outliers.

-2. There are three summary statistics used to summarize the relationship between two quantitative variables: correlation, slope of the regression line, and the coefficient of determination.
+2. There are three summary statistics used to summarize the relationship between two quantitative variables: correlation ($r$), slope of the regression line ($b_1$), and the coefficient of determination ($r^2$).

-3. The sign of correlation and the sign of the slope will be the same.
-The closer the value of correlation is to -1 or +1 the stronger the relationship between the explanatory and the response variable.
+3. The sign of correlation and the sign of the slope will always be the same.
+The closer the value of correlation is to $-1$ or $+1$, the stronger the relationship between the explanatory and the response variable.

-4. The coefficient of determination measures the percent of variation in the response variable that is explained by the relationship with the explanatory variable.
-The closer the value of the coefficient of determination is to 100% the stronger the relationship.
+4. The coefficient of determination multiplied by 100 ($r^2 \times 100$) measures the percent of variation in the response variable that is explained by the relationship with the explanatory variable.
+The closer the value of the coefficient of determination is to 100%, the stronger the relationship.

 5. We can use the line of regression to predict values of the response variable for values of the explanatory variable.
-Do not use values of the explanatory variable that are outside of the range of values in the data set to predict values of the response variable.
-This is extrapolation.
+Do not use values of the explanatory variable that are outside of the range of values in the data set to predict values of the response variable (why?).
+This is called **extrapolation**.

+\newpage

 ### Additional notes